John Coakley Lettsom: Abolitionism

 Lettsom was also a noted abolitionist.
 In 1767 he had returned to the British Virgin Islands after the death of his father, and found himself the owner of a share of his father's slaves, whom he promptly manumitted.
-Lettsom then set up a medical practice on Tortola, and as the only physician on the island amassed a small fortune of £2,000 in a mere six months, whereupon he gave half to his mother (who had remarried) and returned to London.
+He then set up a medical practice on Tortola, and as the only physician on the island amassed a small fortune of £2,000, half of which he gave to his mother (who had remarried) and returned to London to continue his medical studies.

 When his good friend, William Thornton, sought his advice about setting up a colony for freed slaves on the west coast of Africa, Lettsom counselled against it and suggested spending the money acquiring and manumitting the slaves in North America instead.

 At the end of his life, Lettsom's son, Pickering Lettsom, returned to Tortola to practice law and there he married a wealthy widow, Ruth Georges née Hodge, who had inherited some 1,000 slaves from her grandfather, Benzaliel Hodge.
 Pickering Lettsom died about a month after the marriage, and his new wife (some 16 years his senior) died a few months later on 21 January 1809, leaving all her property to her father-in-law, John Lettsom.
-By a twist of fate, shortly before his own death, Lettsom, who had freed all the slaves he had ever owned, found himself the owner of another 1,000 slaves.
-Lettsome himself died before he could decide what to do with them and they were inherited by his grandson, William Pickering Lettsom.
+By a twist of fate, shortly before his own death, Lettsom, who had freed all the slaves he had ever owned, found himself the owner of another 500 slaves.
+Lettsome himself died before he could decide what to do with them and they were inherited by his grandson, William Nanson Lettsom; after a long court case, Ruth’s estates were put up for sale in 1825.